nmeri17/suphle-docs/src/docs/v1/events/index.md

 This equally means that modules merely reacting to events from an emitting module don't have to import a concrete version of it.
 All it takes to react to it is to reference the interface in the reactor, and Suphle will handle the rest

 // example of using a constant as event name

+Any object that wishes to emit events requires its module to have at least one class extending from `EventManager`, even if it doesn't actually listen to any events.
+This is because the main `EventManager` is declared abstract, and as such, can't be instantiated

+// after showing basic emission

+There is a recommended safety trait, `EmitProxy`, that prevents emittors from falsely emitting events using the name of other classes
+// show usage